-- If agents are not allowed to change their own passwords, no check mark must be set at “Password”.
+- If agents are not allowed to change their own passwords, you don’t have to check “Password”.
 In this case, only the admin can assign and change a password.

 Default at signup¶

 One of the roles should be created as the “default role” (default at signup = yes).
-When someone registers in the system who has not yet been registered in the systems, this role is given to them.
+When someone registers in the system who has not before been registered in the system, this role is given to them.
 This is usually the role “Customer”.
 All other roles must be set to “no”.